jrs-coding-school/nosql-camp/API/index.md

 - To use the HTTP server and client one must `require('http')`.
 - Create a web server using `createServer(someRequestHandler)`
 - The request handler function is called _every time an HTTP request is made_.
-- Before you respond to requests you have to listen.
+- Before you respond to a request, you first have to listen.

   ```
   const http = require('http');